CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 4. To allow people to have friendly addresses that are custom and easy to remember.
 5. To make change (break large denominations into smaller ones) within seconds.
 6. To allow people to store money in their minds.
 They must remember their wallet address and their debit card number and pin.
-7. To allow people to have debit cards which can be used at existing payment terminals used in stores.
+7. To allow people to have debit cards that can be used at existing payment terminals used in stores.
 And to make online purchases.
-8. To allow people to "pay by whisper" so that transaction can be made by simply giving another person a password.
+8. To allow people to "pay by whisper" so that transactions can be made by simply giving another person a password.
 9. To allow people to organize their funds into "envelopes" so they can monitor their spending.
 10. Support Bill Pay services.

 Features of the Skywallet:
-1. Usability: Allows us to have online ATM machines that we can use to deposit, withdraw and transfer CloudCoins.
+1. Usability: Allows us to have online ATM machines that we can use to deposit, withdraw, and transfer CloudCoins.
 Anyone who knows how to use an ATM machine knows how to do this.
-We can also use debit cards that every one is familiar with.
-Even your 70 year old grandpa can do it.
+We can also use debit cards that everyone is familiar with.
+Even your 70-year-old grandpa can do it.

-2. Speed: Unless change is needed, depositing, withdrawing and transferring coins takes less than 2 seconds.
+2. Speed: Unless change is needed, depositing, withdrawing, and transferring coins takes less than 2 seconds.
 If you need to break a coin to send the correct change, it will add about 6 seconds to the process.
 We are working on making this faster.

 3. Availability: The RAIDA is 100% available.
 We are adding the finishing touches to our CloudCoin Wallet that will make sure SkyWallet funds will always be there when needed.

 4. Fees: No fees!
 Low Energy Use: Very efficient.

 5. Privacy: Unlike CloudCoin, the Skywallet is not 100% private.
-Instead it is pseudo private.
+Instead, it is pseudo-private.
 This means the there are account numbers (similar to the public keys of crypto) for people.
 However, unlike the Blockchain, this information is no available to the public.
 Only RAIDA Admins could possibly see it.

 6. Key recovery coming soon.